groq-webhooks-events

 Prerequisites

-• groq-sdk installed, GROQAPIKEY set
+• groq-sdk (Node) or groq (Python) installed, GROQAPIKEY set

 • Queue system for batch patterns (BullMQ, Redis, SQS)